-16. CONSIDERATIONS ON THE LETTER OF 14 December 2023 FROM THE CHAIRMAN OF THE ITALIAN CORPORATE GOVERNANCE COMMITTEE
+16. CONSIDERATIONS ON THE LETTER OF 17 DECEMBER 2024 FROM THE CHAIRMAN OF THE ITALIAN CORPORATE GOVERNANCE COMMITTEE

-The letter from the Chairman of the Corporate Governance Committee and the annual report were made available on 4 January 2024 to the Chairmen of the Board of Directors, the Board of Statutory Auditors, and the Chairmen of the Board Committees; these documents were also made available to the Board of Directors on 7 March 2024.
+The letter from the Chairman of the Corporate Governance Committee and the annual report were made available on 2 January 2025 to the Chairmen of the Board of Directors, the Board of Statutory Auditors, and the Chairmen of the Board Committees; these documents were also made available to the Board of Directors.
 With a view to the Board's approval of this Report, the letter was reviewed by the Control and Risk Committee (which in INWIT is also responsible for monitoring with regard to best practices in governance) and the Board of Statutory Auditors, as well as the Sustainability and Nomination and Remuneration Committees.
-The Control and Risk Committee examined this Report at its meetings on 28 February and 4 March 2024 (in light of the "Format" published by Borsa Italiana in January 2022), on which it issued a favourable opinion.
+The Control and Risk Committee, which examined this Report at its meetings of 28 February and 3 March 2025, gave a favourable opinion.